Variable-Length Feedback Codes over Known and Unknown Channels with Non-vanishing Error Probabilities: Main Result

-In \figref{fig:figure}, the achievable rates are presented for our VLF code (\thmref{thm:nonasymp}) where the parameters of the code are optimized numerically, SED encoder \cite{naghshvar2015EJS} combined with the stop-at-time-zero strategy given in \cite{polyanskiy2011feedback}, and Polyanskiy \emph{et al.}'s VLSF codes in \cite{polyanskiy2011feedback}.
-In (a), the DMC is a BSC with a flip probability 0.11; in (b), the DMC is a binary-input ternary-output channel that is the cascade of a BSC with flip probability 0.11 and a binary erasure channel (BEC) with flip probability 0.2.
-In \figref{fig:BSC}, the refined bound in \cite[Th.~7]{yang2022SED} is shown for the SED encoder, which achieves a slightly higher rate than our code.
-In \figref{fig:BITO}, the bound in \cite[Remark~7]{naghshvar2015EJS} is shown.
-Although \cite[Remark~7]{naghshvar2015EJS} is sufficient to show that the SED encoder achieves the optimal error exponent, its performance is much worse than that of our VLF code.
-This is because the constant term in \cite[Remark~7]{naghshvar2015EJS} is comparable to the average decoding time $N$ shown in \figref{fig:figure}.
+In Figs.~\ref{fig:figure} and~\ref{fig:BSC}, achievable rates are presented for our VLF code (\thmref{thm:nonasymp}) where the parameters of the code are optimized numerically, the SED encoder \cite{naghshvar2015EJS} combined with the stop-at-time-zero strategy given in \cite{polyanskiy2011feedback}, and Polyanskiy \emph{et al.}'s VLSF codes in \cite{polyanskiy2011feedback}.
+The two channels selected are the cascade of BSC(0.11) and BEC(0.2) for \figref{fig:figure} and BSC(0.11) for \figref{fig:BSC}.
+Because the value of $G$ is too large relative to the values of $N$ displayed, after optimizing the parameters $(N', \epsilon', \epsilon_0)$, the $G$ term dominates the right-hand side of \eqref{eq:nag}.
+On other hand, the first two terms on the right-hand side of \eqref{eq:nag} dominate in the asymptotic case where $M$ approaches infinity, and $\epsilon$ approaches zero.
+This is reflected in \figref{fig:figure}, where the performance of the SED encoder is much worse than \thmref{thm:nonasymp}.